FeniukTetiana/Task-Management-API/README.md

 - 403 Forbidden: If the authenticated user does not have the necessary permissions.
 - 404 Not Found: When a requested resource (e.g., task by ID) does not exist.
 - 500 Internal Server Error: For unexpected server errors.

+## License
+This project is intended for demonstration purposes in my portfolio only.
+All code is protected by copyright.

+You are free to view and clone the repository to review the code.
+However, you are not permitted to modify, distribute, or use this code or any part of it in any other project (commercial or non-commercial) without my explicit written consent.